Wolfyxon/lover/README.md

 - ✅ **Full support**: The platform is fully supported and should work
 - 🟡 **Partial support**: The platform mostly works but you may encounter issues
 - 📁 **Planned**: Support will be implemented in future
+- ⭕ **Not yet needed**: The platform is not widely used.
+If you want support for it [you can open an issue](https://github.com/Wolfyxon/lover/issues/new) and it will be implemented.
 - ❗ **Testers/maintainers needed**: someone is needed to test and/or maintain the platform

 ### Build targets